astraw/stdeb/README.txt

   pycentral.
 (Limiting this range is possible with the ``XS-Python-Version:`` config option.

+* Automatic conversion of Python package names into valid Debian package names.

+* Attempt to automatically convert version numbers such that ordering is maintained.
+(The setuptools version sorting is different than the Debian version sorting.)
+See also the config option ``Forced-Upstream-Version``.

+* Fine grained control of version numbers. (``Debian-Version``, ``Forced-Upstream-Version``, ``Upstream-Version-Prefix``, ``Upstream-Version-Suffix`` config options.)

 * Install .desktop files. (``MIME-Desktop-Files`` config option.)

 * Install .mime and .sharedmimeinfo files. (``MIME-File`` and ``Shared-MIME-File`` config options.)

 * Install copyright files. (``Copyright-File`` config option.)

-* Automatic conversion of Python package names into valid Debian package names.

 * Apply patches to upstream sources. (``Stdeb-Patch-File`` config option.)